abekoh/snipslack.vim/README.md

 let g:snipslack_default_channel = '@abekoh'
 ```

-Now setup is finished, you are able to post snippets.
+Now setup is finished, you are able to post snippets!

 ## Usage